 1. [Manual]: It may seem easy to locate wishes.
 Perhaps looking for sentences containing the phrases "i wish," "i hope," or some other simple patterns is sufficient for identifying the vast majority of wishes in a domain.
 To test this hypothesis, we asked two native English speakers (not the annotators, nor affiliated with the project; no exposure to any of the wish datasets) to come up with text patterns that might be used to express wishes.
 They were shown three dictionary definitions of "to wish (v)" and "wish (n)".
 They produced a ranked list of 13 templates; see Table 3.
 The underscore matches any string.
-These templates can be turned into a simple rule-based classifier: If part of a sentence matches one of the templates, the sentence is
+These templates can be turned into a simple rule-based classifier: If part of a sentence matches one of the templates, the sentence is classified as a wish.
+By varying the depth of the list, one can produce different precision/recall behaviors.
+Overall, we expect [Manual] to have relatively high precision but low recall.

 '''

 i wish

 i hope

 i want

 hopefully

 if only

 would be better if

 would like if

 would that

 can't believe didn't

 don't believe didn't

 do want

 i can has

 '''

-Table 3: Manual templates for identifying wishes.
+Table 3: Manually-created templates for identifying wishes.